-What's the difference between patio tiles?
+What's the difference between non slip patio tiles for outside?

 There are a few things to keep in mind, however, when installing outdoor patio tiles - visual appeal, functionality, climate, surroundings, durability and cost.